ahx/frankyshares/README.markdown

 ===============================================

 This is a simple rapidshare-like sinatra app, which does not use a database.
 This is mostly written for educating purpose.
-The Tests are a bit ugly.

 == You can
 * upload a file